 This delicious skillet apple cobbler recipe is made in a cast iron skillet!
 The lightly sweet buscuit topping is a tasty alternative to apple crisp.

-We like our apples tart, not sweet, so a few weeks ago I returned from the farmer’s market with some gorgeous tart specimens, Jonathon and Holiday, begging to be baked.
-Remembering our friend Melissa and the knock-out biscuits she’d served us on a recent visit, we thought about combining biscuits + cinnamon-y baked apples for a fall treat.
+A few weeks ago I returned from the farmer’s market with some gorgeous tart apple varieties, Jonathon and Holiday, begging to be baked.
+Remembering our friend Melissa and the knock-out biscuits she’d served us on a recent visit, Alex and I thought about combining biscuits and cinnamon-y baked apples for an irresistible dessert treat.

 That first bite of a new recipe is such a moment of truth, isn’t it?
 If you’re like me, you stare at the taster intently, blurting out, “What do you think?” before he’s chewed twice.
 I try to reserve that treatment mainly for Alex, if I can help it!
 This time, I bided my time, and before I could ask, he announced, “I love it!”
 Good enough for me, which is why we’re sharing this apple recipe with you today.